Hardware at Cloudflare (Ep3)

 Right.
 I would say previous previous employments, you know, ATSs were kind of a big, a big proponent.

-But when we look at kind of the Cloudflare Architecture, it adds just a level of complexity that can be resolved with dual fed and then doing due diligence with your, your power grid reviews of single lines.
+But when we look at kind of the Cloudflare architecture, it adds just a level of complexity that can be resolved with dual fed and then doing due diligence with your, your power grid reviews of single lines.

-If you guys have anything else.
 We've got two minutes.
 Yeah, we got two minutes.
+I think we're, we're pretty much ready.

+We're ready to close this off.
 So for everybody, the audience that are here.

 Thanks for tuning in.
 Hardware Cloudflare episode three.
-It's me, Rob Dinn, Steve, and Chris.
+It's me, Rob, Jim, Steve, and Chris.

 It was a pleasure.

-And now maybe we can do this another time and definitely would love to hear more about our homegrown DCIM tool.
+And now maybe we can do this another time and definitely would love to hear more about Our homegrown DCIM tool.

 All right.
-Okay.
 Mic off.
 Thank you.